 infrequent.
 I will post news about major updates

 for the IDL Astronomy

-The IDL Astronomy Library procedures are in the
+The IDL Astronomy Library procedures are available

-domain under the BSD-2
+under the BSD-2

 license.
 If included in a